pebakery/pebakery-docs/LangRef/Variables.md

 ### Fixed Variables

-Fixed Variables are reserved variables that are populated when PEBakery starts and cannot be overwritten*.
+Fixed Variables are reserved variables that are populated by PEBakery and cannot be overwritten*.

 _*The Winbuilder compatibility option `Overrideable Fixed Variables` may be enabled for compatability with older projects in transition from Winbuilder to PEBakery, however it is recommended that the project be updated as quickly as possible to remove this unsafe behavior._